Music notes: Taylor Swift, Justin Bieber and more

-During her second Eras Tour concert in Paris, France, on Friday, May 10, Taylor Swift wore a relevant dress as she sang another mashup during the surprise song set.
-Taylor sang her 1989 From the Vault track "Is it Over Now?" before transitioning into another 1989 fan favorite, "Out of the Woods."
-All the while she was dressed in a brand-new dark blue dress, likely due to the "Is it Over Now?" lyric, which goes, "Blue dress on a boat/Your new girl is my clone."
+Mom-to-be Hailey Bieber showed off her baby bump for the first time since she and husband Justin Bieber announced her pregnancy on May 9.
+In new photos posted to Instagram on May 15, Hailey enjoyed a tropical getaway and shared moments from her early days of pregnancy.

-Baby, baby, baby, oh!
-The Justin Bieber wax figure at Madame Tussauds in London is celebrating the news that the pop star's wife, Hailey Bieber, is pregnant.
-A baby carrier holding a baby doll is now adorned on Justin's wax figure.
+Lady Gaga has shared another clip from her upcoming Chromatica Ball concert special.
+In the short video, the pop star performs her song "Alice" while up against a wall hovering many feet off the ground.
+"COULD YOU PULL ME OUT OF THIS ALIVE?
+GAGA CHROMATICA BALL MAY 25," Lady Gaga captioned her post.

-Lady Gaga has shared a new clip from the performance of her song "Babylon" from the upcoming Chromatica Ball concert special.
-In the video, she wears a golden outfit as she dances along with her stage performers.
-"BATTLE FOR YOUR LIFE, BABYLON GAGA CHROMATICA BALL MAY 25," Lady Gaga captioned the video.
+It's been a long time coming: Ryan Reynolds revealed he will watch Taylor Swift take the stage at one of her Eras Tour concerts in Madrid, Spain.
+"Best concert on planet Earth," Ryan said while on Today with Hoda and Jenna on May 14.
+"I'm about to go to the Madrid show," Ryan continued.
+"Very excited, my wife and kids have been to five of them, five or six now ... they love it, they're obsessed."

 Copyright © 2024, ABC Audio.
 All rights reserved.